jucasoliveira/crypto-ratings/README.md

 - **Whale**: A cryptocurrency wallet which hold's large amount of assets based on BTC comparison;
 - **Wallet**: A crypto hash which holds assets such as crypto coins, NFT's , etc;
-- **Economic Capital**: The amount of capital an DOrg requires to survive or to meet a business objective for a specified period of time and risk metric, given its risk profile.
+- **Economic Capital**: A set of factors which evaluates the capital of an DOrg requires to survive or to meet a business objective for a specified period of time and risk metric, given its risk profile.

 - **Emerging Risk** : New or evolving risks that may be difficult to manage since their